Tick Control in Palm Beach County

 Professional Tick Control for Your Palm Beach County Yard

-Barrier Treatment: The same barrier spray programs used for mosquito control provide meaningful tick reduction when applied to tick harborage habitat — the vegetation edges, shrub understory, and mulch beds at the perimeter of your yard.
-Residual pyrethroid applications to these zones kill questing ticks on contact and provide protection for three to four weeks per application.
+Barrier spray programs applied to vegetation edges, shrub understory, and mulch beds at the perimeter of your yard kill questing ticks on contact and provide protection for three to four weeks per application.
+Habitat modification recommendations—keeping lawn edges trimmed, creating barriers between lawn and shrub beds—complement professional treatment.

-• Call Palm Beach County Pest Control at (561) 612-4833 for professional tick control at your Palm Beach County property.
-Our FDACS-licensed technicians will assess your yard, identify primary tick harborage areas, and design a treatment program that significantly reduces tick populations throughout the year.
+Call Palm Beach County Pest Control at (561) 612-4833 for professional tick control at your Palm Beach County property.

 Frequently Asked Questions